Posted InA Look Back at 80 Years

 Special thanks to Olinda Cedeno, Susan Jones, Carlos Lopez, Clinton Luckett, Sascha Radetsky, Dennis Walters and James Whitehill.

-The writer, Bethany Beacham, joined ABT in 2020 as Marketing Coordinator.
+The writer, Bethany Beacham, joined ABT’s Marketing Department in 2020.